 Eat Recipes

-Authentic Ayam Masak Merah Recipe: Chicken in Rich Red Sauce by Shu Han Lee
+Authentic Ayam Masak Merah Recipe – Malaysian Chicken in Rich Spiced Red Sauce

 The red sauce here is a cut above Heinz!
 The deep red colour in ayam masak merah comes from tomatoes, dried red chillies and, yes, there is a little squirt of ketchup.
 The chicken is marinated first in turmeric, then fried, before being simmered for an hour with spices and tomatoes.
 It’s the slow cooking of the tomatoes and chilli in oil that concentrates and transforms them into a jammy sweetness, much like sun-dried tomatoes.
 I like to use fresh tomatoes, especially in summer when they are just bursting with sweetness, but in winter, feel free to substitute these for the same quantity of tinned chopped tomatoes.